-The base case projections in this LRFP assume we set aside revenue in the Rate Stabilization Fund and defease debt service in the spike years (as shown on page 75).
+The base case projections in this LRFP assume we defease debt service in the spike years (as shown on page 75).

 There are many factors that could impact our expected scenario, the financial metrics, and potential rate increases shown in the charts to the right.
 Section 7 describes many of the risk factors that we face, including, but not limited to: